 Agenda Item II.
 CHAIR WELCOME, REMARKS AND ROLL CALL

-Recognized the roll was called and members present are listed.
+The roll was called and members present are listed; a quorum was present.

 Agenda Item III.
 COUNCIL MEMBER UPDATES

 Council member Jennifer K. Harris announced to the Council that she accepted a new job.
 As a result, she will be resigning from the Council.